We calculate the location of a home address using the property seed point. This is as defined by the National Land and Property Gazetteer.

 We consider each request on its own merits.
 We will take into consideration any extra costs involved.

-Getting a school place on medical grounds does not mean that a pupil will automatically get help with home to school travel.
+Please note that the allocation of a school place on medical grounds does not mean that a pupil will be automatically entitled to home to school travel assistance on medical grounds.

 If your child is attending the catchment or closest school and the journey is less than walking distance, we may give help with travel.
-This would be if the route has been assessed as unavailable and there is no other alternative route below the walking distance.
+This would be if the route has been assessed as unavailable for a pupil (accompanied as necessary) and there is no other alternative route below the walking distance.

 If you wish to apply for travel assistance on this basis please make an application.
-You should provide details about which areas of the route you consider as unavailable and why.
+We will arrange to forward to you a map of the route for you to provide details of which areas of the route you consider are unavailable for an accompanied pupil and why (taking into account the assessment criteria below).
+This information will be taken into account when the assessment is made.

 Additional information on walking route assessment criteria is available on the document below: